HOW-TO’S & PROCEDURES

 Applying for Housing & Applications

-Applying for housing at Texas A&M University is done by logging into myHousing Portal using your NetID and Password.
-Select Housing Application and follow the step-by-step on-screen instructions.
+Applying for housing at Texas A&M University is done online by logging into myHousing Portal, using your NetID and password.
 Don’t have a NetID and password?
 Visit the Howdy Portal and select Activate Your Account.
 The Housing Application usually opens in mid-September.

 Cancelling Your Housing Contract

-You may cancel your housing reservation or assignment by logging in to myHousing Portal.
+You may cancel your housing reservation or assignment by logging into myHousing Portal using your NetID and password.

 The Housing Contract is binding for the entire Academic Year (Fall and Spring Semesters) or any remaining portion thereof if the Contract is signed after the start of classes of the Fall semester.
 For University Apartments students who extend their contract to 12 months, the contract is binding for the Fall, Spring and Summer semesters.
 If a student terminates this Contract for the Fall or Spring semester (Summer if a 12-month contract), the student will be responsible for Cancellation Fees, determined by the date of cancellation.